Visit Rancho Cordova

 Head to Soil Born Farms to learn about where food comes from in a beautiful outdoor setting.
-This amazing community resource hosts plenty of events and hands-on demonstrations throughout the year.
-Rancho Cordova is also home to several ongoing farmers markets.
+This fantastic community resource hosts plenty of events and hands-on demonstrations throughout the year.
+Rancho Cordova is also home to several ongoing farmers' markets.
 Visit a local market to meet regional growers and makers, hear live music, and connect with the community.

-Get inspired by the amazing painting, sculpture, and artifacts at Crocker Art Museum in Sacramento.
-Children under 5 are always free and every third Sunday is a pay what you wish day.
-Housed in a beautiful space the Crocker Art Museum offers a stunning permanent collection and plenty of rotating exhibits and events.
+Get inspired by the fantastic painting, sculptures, and artifacts at Crocker Art Museum in Sacramento.
+Children under 5 are always free, and every third Sunday is a pay what you wish day.
+Housed in a beautiful space, the Crocker Art Museum offers a stunning permanent collection and plenty of rotating exhibits and events.

 View this post on Instagram